WWE Rumors: Kurt Angle To Have Retirement Match At ‘WrestleMania 35’ – Possible Opponents

 A few names such as Drew McIntyre and Bobby Lashley have been tossed around, but WWE apparently has bigger ideas in mind.

-In the past, we’ve seen some incredible retirement matches in which one iconic superstar ended the career or another legend.
+In the past, we’ve seen some incredible retirement matches in which one iconic superstar ended the career of another legend.
 Shawn Micheals did it to Ric Flair.
 The Undertaker did it to HBK.
 Angle deserves that kind of special treatment, and WWE already realizes that.

 Slice Wrestling tweeted out some possible names for the final in-ring opponent for Angle, and they certainly are all worthy.